Breeding Excellence For Over 25 Years

 Purchasing A Puppy Process

-1, Submit Puppy Application for approval.
+1, PUPPY APPLICATION: Application for approval.

-2, Waiting List: Once your Puppy Application is accepted you will be placed on the Waiting List.
+2, WAITING LIST: Once your Puppy Application is accepted you will be placed on the Waiting List.
 I charge a $50.00 Non-Refundable Fee to be on this list.
 The reason for this fee is because it is important to me to be able to keep my waiting list up-to-date I truly want to serve my clients to the best of my ability so this is very important!
 In the past I have done this for free with the stipulation people simply let me know if they have found a puppy somewhere else, which is completely fine, but then they would not notify me, so I was turning people away which was not fair to them and I spending a lot of time reaching out to people who were no longer interested, many breeders do not do a waiting list for this reason.

 People on the waiting list will be notified by email when I confirm my Mama is pregnant with a photo of Mom and Dad.
 When the litter has arrived, and I will notify you and let you know the number of puppies and their sex.
 I will send you puppy pictures as soon as Mama lets me.